Prince Hassan bin Talal: Education

-Prince Hassan was educated first in Amman.
+Prince El Hassan was educated first in Amman.
 He then attended Sandroyd School in Wiltshire before going on to Summer Fields School, Oxford, followed by Harrow School in England, then Christ Church, a college of the University of Oxford, where he graduated BA with Honours in Oriental Studies and later proceeded to MA.
 Hassan is fluent in Arabic, English, French and German.
 He has a working knowledge of Turkish and Spanish, and studied Hebrew at university.

 Career

-In 1965 Hassan was named as Crown Prince of Jordan after the constitution was amended.
+In 1965, Hassan was named as Crown Prince of Jordan after the constitution was amended.
 He was frequently regent during his brother's absences from the country.
 During Hussein's final illness in January 1999, he was replaced by his nephew Abdullah three weeks before the king died.
 Abdullah subsequently inherited the throne of Jordan.

 In 2009, he joined the project "Soldiers of Peace", a film against all wars and for global peace.

 On 10 June 2013, he was appointed as the chairman of the advisory board on water and sanitation (UNSGAB) by the United Nations Secretary-General Ban Ki-moon.